Kevin C. Conroy: Early life and education

-Kevin C. Conroy was born on April 23, 1960 in Providence, Rhode Island.
-He graduated from LaSalle Academy High School in 1978 and received a B.A. in Government and Legal Studies from Bowdoin College in Brunswick, Maine.
+Conroy was born on April 23, 1960, in Providence, Rhode Island.
+He graduated from La Salle Academy in 1978 and was inducted into the La Salle Academy Hall of Fame in 2018.
+In 1982, he graduated from Bowdoin College in Brunswick, Maine.

 Career

 Conroy started his career at Leonard Monahan Inc, in his hometown of Providence, Rhode Island in 1984.
 As vice president, he managed new business efforts and client relationships.
 In 1991 he became vice president of marketing for CBS/FOX, managing a professional and college sports and fitness video business in North America and nine international territories.
 He managed licensing/joint venture agreements with the NBA, NFL, NHL, NCAA, CBS Sports, NBC Sports and ABC Sports.

 In 1995, Conroy joined BMG Entertainment as chief marketing officer and president of new technology.
-He launched the company’s Internet-related activities, including e-commerce, digital distribution, and the development of new formats such as Enhanced CD and DVD and he identified and created strategic alliances with AOL, American Airlines, American Express, AT&T, Disney, Intel, Microsoft, Sundance, Starbucks, Visa, and Yahoo.
-He was responsible for the launch of the first ever use of Real Audio with RealNetworks and launched the first ever use of A2B music in partnership with AT&T Labs.
+He launched the company's Internet-related activities, including e-commerce, digital distribution, and the development of new formats such as Enhanced CD and DVD and he identified and created strategic alliances with AOL, American Airlines, American Express, AT&T, Disney, Intel, Microsoft, Sundance, Starbucks, Visa, and Yahoo.
+He was senior vice president during the launch of the first ever use of Real Audio with RealNetworks and launched the first ever use of A2B music in partnership with AT&T Labs.
 Conroy initiated the effort behind BMG Visa negotiating a pact with Wachovia Bank and Visa USA to establish a co-branded credit card giving consumers rewards through a global music company.
-He negotiated and launched a joint-venture with Universal Records, to create GetMusic, the first content plus commerce model in the space as well as the launch of BMG’s participation in MusicNet, the industry’s first music subscription service.
+He negotiated and launched a joint-venture with Universal Records, to create GetMusic, the first content plus commerce model in the space as well as the launch of BMG's participation in MusicNet, the industry's first music subscription service.